caerbannogwhite/gandalff/README.md

 similar to Pandas or Polars in Python, and Dplyr in R.
 It supports nullable types: null data is optimized for memory usage.

+Gandalff is a work in progress, and the API is not stable yet.
+However, it already supports the following formats:

+- CSV
+- XPT (SAS)
+- XLSX
+- HTML
+- Markdown

 ### Examples

 ```go